MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/teams-android-devices-conditional-access-issues.md

 - Unsupported Conditional Access policy or Intune device compliance policy settings

-  If a device is marked as non-compliant, the Azure AD token issuing service stops renewing the tokens for the device object, or even revokes the token.
+  If a device is marked as non-compliant, the Microsoft Entra token issuing service stops renewing the tokens for the device object, or even revokes the token.
 In this case, the device can't get an updated authentication token, and it's forced to sign out.

   To check the compliance status of your devices, use the [Intune Device compliance dashboard](/mem/intune/protect/compliance-policy-monitor).
 - The [Sign-in frequency](/azure/active-directory/conditional-access/howto-conditional-access-session-lifetime#user-sign-in-frequency) setting

   This setting forces periodic reauthentication.
 This might cause the devices to sign out randomly, depending on how many of your Conditional Access policies have different sign-in frequencies set.
 Whenever reauthentication occurs, the token is revoked and a new device object is created under the user account.
-If the number of device objects exceeds the Azure AD device limit or Intune device limit, the user can't sign in to the device.
+If the number of device objects exceeds the Microsoft Entra device limit or Intune device limit, the user can't sign in to the device.
 - The Terms of Use (ToU) and MFA Conditional Access policies, if both are used

   For more information, see [Known issues with Teams phones](rooms-known-issues.md#issues-with-teams-phones).